Casimir Ehrnrooth: Forcit

 Casimir Ehrnrooth was Forcit Oy Board of Directors chairman in 2003–2009 and was a member in 2012.
 According to the Supreme Administration Court claims in the case of stone business in Tuusula the stone business is concentrated in Finland.
 According to the Competition Authorities in Finland (15.2.2010) Forcit produce and import the majority of explosives in Finland, but several foreign companies are competing.
 Forcit Oy produce explosives for civil and military use.
 Explosives are used in mines, rock construction of large buildings, and road and railway construction.

 Death

 Ehrnrooth died in July 2015 from a sudden cardiac arrest at his home in Mallorca.
 He was 84 years old.

 Family

-Casimir Ehrnrooth's father Göran Ehrnrooth (1905–1996) was a bank manager at Pohjoismaiden Yhdyspankki, and later Nordea after several mergers.
+Casimir Ehrnrooth's father Göran Ehrnrooth (1905–1996) was a bank manager at Pohjoismaiden Yhdyspankki.
 His mother Louise von Julin came from a rich family.
 Ehrnrooth has been married twice.
 His first wife from 1953 to 1964 was Eva Kristina Katarina Reenpää, daughter of Professor Heikki Reenpää, CEO of publishing firm Otava.
 His second wife since 1965 was Ann-Mari Horelli, daughter of CEO Ingmar Horelli.